CUFE-Student-Guide/CUFE-Student-Guide.github.io/README.md

 - To know your overall equivalent grade, check the [bylaws](http://eng.cu.edu.eg/en/credit-hour-system/credit-administration-services/) to know how to convert your cGPA to its equivalent grade.
 - After graduating, you need to take 3 things from the faculty:
     - Your file.
-    - Temporary Graduation Certificate (in Arabic or English), required by employers.
+    - Graduation Certificate aka Temporary Graduation Certificate (in Arabic or English), required by employers.
-    - Final Graduation Certificate, honorary and is not submitted anywhere.
+    - Honorary Graduation Certificate aka Final Graduation Certificate, honorary and is not submitted anywhere.
+### Your file
+- Go to the Central Library in the main CU Campus to get "إخلاء طرف" after paying 33 EGP (doesn't include Fawry's fees) in Fawry [here](https://ckes.cu.edu.eg/) with username: `clib` and password `cl!b@#$)`, to stamp the receipt from Fawry.
+- Go to the CUFE Library in CUFE Campus (building 9, behind Architecture building) to get another "إخلاء طرف", you'll pay 2 EGP (not via Fawry.
+- Go to your program's secretary to sign the same paper from the last step.
+- Pay 156 EGP (doesn't include Fawry's fees) on Fawry on the normal [CKES portal](ckes.cu.edu.eg/foe.aspx) choose `شئون طلاب`, then choose `رسم سحب ملف - خريج (الساعات المعتمدة)`.
+- Go to the Student Affairs under building 20 not the normal Credit Hours Student Affairs with all the signed/stamped documents and the receipts to take your file.
+### Graduation Certificate and Grades Transcript
+Both are normally ready a month after graduation.
+- Go to the Graduate Affairs window behind the main administration building (the one in front of the obelisk), and ask for instructions to submit a request.
+They'll tell you where to get the request form.
+The request form costs 5 EGP.
+- Graduation Certificate is needed employers, the Grades Transcript is rarely required but needed for M.Sc. registration.
+- Prices (without Fawry fees, as of 2023):
+	- Graduation Certificate: 80 EGP per copy.
+	- Grades Transcript: 105 EGP per copy.
+- You must have:
+	- One official 6x4 photo with white background.
+	- One black and white photocopy of your National ID.
+	- If you want an English Graduation Certificate, you need a photocopy of your passport which must be valid.
+	- Fawry receipt with a photocopy.
+After finishing all steps, they'll tell you when to come back to take your requested documents.
+The Graduation Certificate normally takes a week while the Grades Transcript takes 10 work days.
+The Honorary Graduation Certificate is already paid for with your tuition fees under extra fees, and typically ready after a year of graduation.

 - Notes for Military Training:
     - If you don't have استمارة 6 جند in your file, you will need to get بطاقة 7 جند بدل فاقد 6 جند from مكتب التجنيد in the governorate listed in your National ID.
     - Some accept the بيان نجاح but some require the Temporary Graduation Certificate, so have both when applying.
 Try to submit the بيان نجاح first because it is not used for anything else, **mostly**.
-- For the Engineer's Union, check the required documents [here](eea.org.eg/PageDetails.aspx?ID=137).
+- For the Engineer's Union, check the required documents [here](http://eea.org.eg/PageDetails.aspx?ID=137).
+You can start these procedures only after the results are sent to the Engineer's Union from the Faculty, which takes 2 months or so.
 Fees (as of class of 2023) were 1495 EGP, add 70 EGP for each year after that.
+You can also ask for a 3-year valid card for an extra 140 EGP.
 Formula for reference:
-\$$1495 + (70\times(Current\ Year - 2023))\$$
+\$$1495 + (70\times(Current\ Year - 2023)) + Optional\ 140\$$
 - For Mandatory Military Service, check the exemption rules and required documents [here](https://tagned.mod.gov.eg/).
-- The temporary Graduation Certificate is ready normally a month after graduation.
-- You will need to go receive your file, a بيان نجاح, and a temporary Graduation Certificate in whichever language you want.
-- Required fees from [CKES](http://ckes.cu.edu.eg/foe.aspx) (choose شئون طلاب):
-  - WIP.
-  - رسم سحب ملف - خريج (الساعات المعتمدة).
-  - طلب الأفادة (الساعات المعتمدة).
-  - Temporary Graduation Certificate, already paid for one with your normal tuition fees.
-Any new copy will require paying again.
+If you have to submit your documents before the Graduation Certificate is ready, you can request a "بيان نجاح" which is ready only after the University's Dean (not the Faculty) officially finalizes the grade results.
 # Evaluation

 Mandatory and occurs in the last few weeks of the semster, if not done then you cannot access your account until the next semster, and won't be able to register your Spring courses in the first phase (in Fall semesters only).